voteflux/flux-docs/docs/constitutions/aus-act.rst

 Flux ACT will use an internal voting system to

 -  Facilitate members participating in the democratic process
--  Facilitate minor parties and independents’ productive participation without winning a seat
+-  Facilitate minor parties and independents' productive participation without winning a seat

 The parameters and design choices of the system are left to the Leader, and not within the scope of this document.
 There is no requirement that the voting system for members is the same as the voting system for minor parties.
-This voting system may be provided by the federal Flux party’s voting system, though in this case participation for ACT specific issues is restricted to ACT electors.
+This voting system may be provided by the federal Flux party's voting system, though in this case participation for ACT specific issues is restricted to ACT electors.